 Please contact your child’s principal to request an accommodation to complete the census, or to request a copy in a different language.
 Please be aware that if a different language is requested, lead time for translation and programming is required.

-The census is confidential but not anonymous.
-Responses will be linked to you so that we will be able to use the results to better understand the diversity within our student population and so we can work to ensure equity for students of different backgrounds.
+The student census is confidential but not anonymous.
+Responses will be linked to student records so we will be able to use the results to better understand the diversity within our student population and so we can work to ensure equity for students of different backgrounds.
 Individual responses, like all other personal student and family information, will remain confidential and protected under freedom of information and protection of privacy legislation.

 9. How will responses be kept confidential and secure?

-We respect the privacy of our students and families.
-School boards must adhere to strict privacy and confidentiality standards when collecting information about students.
-Student names will not appear on the census.
-The data will be stored in a secure, confidential database and HPEDSB Student Information System, that will be accessed only by authorized HPEDSB staff to identify and summarize board trends.
+We respect the privacy of our staff, students and families.
+School boards must adhere to strict privacy and confidentiality standards when collecting personal information.
+The data will be stored in a secure, confidential database and the HPEDSB student information system, that will be accessed only by authorized HPEDSB staff to identify and summarize board trends.
 The information is collected with strict adherence to, and under the authority of, the Anti-Racism Act, 2017, S.O.
 2017, c.
 15, the Education Act, R.S.O.
 1990, c.
 E.2, and in compliance with the Municipal Freedom of Information and Protection of Privacy Act, R.S.O.
 1990, c.
 M.56.

 10. How will the census data be used?

-Student census data is used to reveal trends or gaps within HPEDSB leading to actions for improving school climate, enhancing learning environments and removing barriers for equal opportunities and outcomes.
+The census data is used to reveal trends or gaps within HPEDSB leading to actions for improving school climate, enhancing learning environments and removing barriers for equal opportunities and outcomes.
 Once responses have been processed and analyzed, HPEDSB staff will produce a series of reports to share the findings and to help inform Board and school decision-making for programs and instruction.
-Data reports or analyses will never single out a student.
-By law, no individualized information for any student who completes the census can be released.
+Data reports or analyses will never single out a student or staff member.
+By law, no individualized information for anyone who completes the census can be released.